mikkosyrjasuo/UNIS-Ozone-radiometer/README.md

 The antenna comprises a small parabolic dish (45-50cm) and a Universal Low-Noise Block (LNB) downconverter.
 The Ozone spectral line at 11072.4545MHz is mixed with a local oscillator at 9.75GHz resulting in an intermediate frequency (IF) of 1.322GHz.
 The IF is sampled using a software-defined radio (SDR) and it turns out that inexpensive RTL-SDRs are good enough.
 The actual analysis of the sampled signal is done by a PC (or Raspberry PI).

-If one uses a dual LNB and two RTL-SDRs, one can record both vertical and horizontal polarisations.
+If one uses a universal dual LNB connected to two RTL-SDRs, one can record both vertical and horizontal polarisations.
+For vertical polarisation, the bias voltage should nominally be 13V, although 12V is used here.
+A bias voltage at 18V provides a horizontal polarisation.

 A complication is that the LNB LO frequency may vary quite a bit depending on the outdoor temperature.
 To compensate for this, a known calibration signal is used [VSRT Memo #057](https://www.haystack.mit.edu/wp-content/uploads/2020/07/memo_VSRT_057.pdf).
 The 1107th harmonic of a 10MHz square wave is regularly fed to the LNB to provide a known frequency peak.